How we work

 - defines needs and risks as two sides of the same coin.
 It promotes the participation of children, young people and their families in gathering information and making decisions as central to assessing, planning and taking action

-- provides a shared understanding of a child or young person’s needs by identifying concerns that may need to be addressed.
+- provides a shared understanding of a child or young person’s needs by identifying those that may need to be addressed.

 The National Practice Model is a dynamic and evolving process of assessment, analysis, action and review, and a way to identify outcomes and solutions for individual children or young people.
 It allows practitioners to meet the Getting it right for every child core values and principles by being appropriate, proportionate and timely.